lshpaner/eda_toolkit/source/eda_plots.rst

     :param data_fraction: Fraction of the data to analyze.
 Default is ``1`` (full dataset).
 Useful for large datasets where a sample can represent the population.
 If ``apply_as_new_col_to_df=True``, the full dataset is always used.
     :type data_fraction: float, optional

     :param scale_conversion: Type of conversion to apply to the feature.
+Defaults to ``None`` (no conversion).
 Options include:

         - ``'abs'``: Absolute values
         - ``'log'``: Natural logarithm values